The Future Of Meat (Cultured Technology)

 • A good source of carbs and complex carbohydrates.

-• There are varieties of favor that make different tastes.
+• There are varieties of favorites that make different tastes.

 Technology startups and scientists are placing big bets on lab-grown meats.
 One path to the future of sustainable eating could start with lab-grown meats.
-In theory, this cultured meat would use fewer of the planet’s resources, and no animals need to be slaughtered in the process.
+In theory, this cultured meat would use fewer of the planet’s resources, and no animals need to be slaughtered.

 Cultured meat might become a regular part of our diets in the coming years, making its way onto the dinner table and appearing in some of our favorite restaurants.
 Nonetheless, the prospect of this meet 2.0 raises many complex social, ethical, and technical questions.
 Some people find the idea of eating meat from a lab.